US review: Airstrike in Somalia killed, injured civilians

 “While we follow very precise and rigorous standards, in instances where we fail to meet our expectations, we will admit the mistake,” Townsend said.
 “We have the highest respect for our Somali friends, and we are deeply sorry this occurred.”

-Africa Command’s first civilian casualty report, which is being released Monday, covers the time period from February 1, 2019, to March 31, 2020.
-According to a copy reviewed by the AP, there were 91 airstrikes in Somalia and Libya during that time.
+Africa Command’s first civilian casualty report, released Monday, covers the time period from February 1, 2019, to March 31, 2020.
+According to a copy reviewed early by the AP, there were 91 airstrikes in Somalia and Libya during that time.
 The command has completed reviews of 20 alleged incidents of civilian casualties during that time and substantiated only the February 2019 one.

 In many of the claims the command found that the U.S. military had conducted no airstrikes on the day in question.
 In other cases, it determined that those killed or injured were only al-Shabab targets.